Marad: Akkadian period

+Ur III period

 After the fall of that empire Marad fell under the sway of the Ur III empire, again via a governor.
 The city was briefly under the control of Elam under until Elam fell to Ur with the first Ur III ruler, Ur-Nammu writing "Then: Umma, Marda, Šubur, Kazallu, and their settlements, and whatsoever was oppressed by Anšan, verily, I established their freedom".
 In 1920 a researcher purchased a small tablet "from a little Arab boy in the ruins of Babylon" dated to 3rd year of Amar-Sin, 3rd ruler of the Ur III empire.
 Lishanum was also mentioned in a Drehem tablet as a governor of an unknown city in the 5th year of Amar-Sin.

 "Thirty-six fat sheep, twenty-eight sheep, the regular offering assessed as the tax of Lishanum Patesi of Marad, from Dungiurumu, on the twenty-ninth day, as a contribution, Abbasbagga [receiv]ed.
 Month Kisig-Ninazu, year when the great high priest of Anna appointed the priest of Nannar" (fourth year of Bur-Sin)."

+Middle Bronze Age

+The Middle Bronze Age is subdivided into the Isin-Larsa period (c.
+2000-1800 BCE) and Old Babylonian period (c.
+1800-1550 BCE).